jbvillegas/_RanDT/CODE_OF_CONDUCT.md

 RanDT is a security tool, and we welcome responsible security research.
 However:

-* **Responsible Disclosure**: Security vulnerabilities should be reported privately to [security@randt.project] before public disclosure
+* **Responsible Disclosure**: Security vulnerabilities should be reported privately to [github.com/jbvillegas] before public disclosure
 * **No Malicious Testing**: Do not test RanDT with live malware or on systems you don't own
 * **Educational Purpose**: Share knowledge for defensive purposes only
 * **Legal Compliance**: Ensure all contributions comply with local cybersecurity laws